jennaherdman/pandoc-tutorial-jennaallie/Pandoc TT.md

 - reformat files using command-line operations.
 For example, the .epub file that won’t open with any of your computer programs can be reformatted by pandoc into an .rtf file that can be opened by any text editing program.
 - use templates to format your academic writing.
 Instead of formatting for MLA, APA, etc. as you write your papers, you can write in simple markdown format, focusing on content.
 Input the finished document into Pandoc and the outputted document will be formatted into the required citation style.
 C’est magnifique!
 - writing in markdown allows you to ‘future proof’ your works because a .md file is the simplest, most easy-to-open format for text.
-This is important in light of phenomena such as planned obsolescence wherein you suddenly find that Microsoft has changed the formatting requirements o Word and now all of your .docx files are unopenable.
+This is important in light of phenomena such as planned obsolescence wherein you may suddenly find that Microsoft has changed the formatting requirements of Word and now all of your .docx files cannot be opened.
 - Using markdown format has many advantages - for example, [David Smith’s personal blog](http://www.davidsmith.name/2014/05/23/markdown-for-the-humanities/ “David Smith’s personal blog) says that markdown forces you to write more  instead of getting distracted by formatting and citations.

 #Software & Setup

-#Installation
+##Installation
 how to install the tool or other prerequisites for using it
 - there are different versions for Mac, Windows and Linux [downloadable here](http://pandoc.org/installing.html “downloadable here”)
 - if you want to convert files into PDFs, the LaTeX extension is also required.
 For Mac users, you can download a [simple version of the program](https://tug.org/mactex/morepackages.html “simple version of the program”)